ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp-as-pwa.md

 A successful offline page looks like it's a part of your site by having a consistent UI with the rest of the application.

+### Force Update

+The team is working to implement a force update/remove feature if your AMP Service Worker needs to be disabled or changed if a deployment to users has gone wrong.

 ## Write a Custom Service Worker